ABDUL433/google-playstore-app-analysis-using-python-and-numpy-and-pandas/README.md

 I separated the apps into categories based on downloads most,medium,low I separted the apps size
-I find what function of apps most downloaded. create heat map.bar graph make to visualize.
+I find what function of apps most downloaded. create heat map,bar graph make to visualize.